amirkian007/vue-awesome-sidebar/README.md

 ## Features
 - Built with typescript and vite with 0 dependants.
 - Support for vue.js (3x) and nuxt.js (3x).
-- Customization support for every component using CSS and SASS.
+- Customization support for every component slots , CSS and SASS.
-- Capable with Vue-router support.
+- Capable with Vue-router.
 - Multiple Menu types(more will be added in the future).
 - Complete RTL support.
 - Dark and White mode support.
-- Responsive design
+- Responsive design.

 # Table of Contents